 I started to become interested in the stock market when I was a sophomore in college.
 I began reading books on the stock market and watched the financial news daily.
 I would take notes on what I learned and started to track stocks and other things to invest in.

 Eventually, I became interested in commodities.
 Their rapid fluctuations intrigued me; it felt like I could make a ton of money with them if I mastered how to day trade them.
-I looked into day trading and I started day trading Crude Oil indexes from home.
+I looked into day trading and started dabbling in Crude Oil indexes from home.
 Crude Oil appealed to me because of its geopolitical ties and volatility that seemed orderly.

 In those two years, I read up on more finance stuff and continued my college education.
-In my senior year, I started this blog on the fruition that I would use it as a resume builder to get a job after I graduate.
+In my senior year, I started this blog as a resume builder to help me find a job.